 Ms Lisa Gay, Chairman of the MDP and Chairman of Flora & Fauna International Australia Pty Ltd. Former General Counsel of Goldman Sachs JB Were, over 20 years in the industry with legal and compliance expertise, a former member of the ASIC Markets Supervision Advisory Panel and ASX Disciplinary Tribunal.
 Ms Gay is the Chair of the MDP;

 Ms Cilla Boreham, Senior Legal Counsel & Head of Legal, Risk Compliance, JBWere Pty Ltd, having over 14 years experience in the industry, with a background in financial services licensing and regulation, stockbroking, compliance and risk management.

 Mr Richard Brasher, Dealer, Northcape Capital.
 Former Associate Director at RBS Equities Australia, over 27 years experience in the industry, specialising in equity derivative strategies;

-Mr Leigh Conder, General Manager, Mortgage Services, formerly General Manager, Financial Markets Operations and Equities & Margin Lending Operations, Commonwealth Bank, 25 years experience with a strong background in operations;
+Mr Leigh Conder, General Manager, Corporate Banking Solutions, formerly General Manager, Financial Markets Operations and Equities & Margin Lending Operations, Commonwealth Bank, 25 years experience with a strong background in operations;

 Mr Peter Curry, Joint Managing Director, MAP Capital Advisors Pty Ltd, with 34 years extensive experience in the accounting and investment banking industries specialising in equities and global equity syndication.

-Mr Adrian Holst, Advisor, Baillieu Holst Ltd. Former Managing Director, F W Holst & Co.
-Pty Ltd, with 50 years experience in the accounting and stockbroking industries, including serving as an executive on numerous associated professional and industry bodies, including being a current member of the ASX Disciplinary Tribunal and a past alternative director of the Finance Industry Complaints Services Limited;
+Mr Adrian Holst, Advisor, Baillieu Holst Ltd. Former Managing Director, F W Holst & Co Pty Ltd, with 50 years experience in the accounting and stockbroking industries, including serving as an executive on numerous associated professional and industry bodies, including being a current member of the ASX Disciplinary Tribunal and a past alternative director of the Finance Industry Complaints Services Limited;

 Mr Geoffrey Louw, Head of Futures and Forex, Bell Potter Securities, 18 years in the industry with particular expertise in the futures market;

 Mr Michael Manford Executive Chairman and Chief Executive Officer, Patersons Securities, Executive Chairman and CEO of a full service stockbroking firm with 32 years in the industry.